How to Drive Employee Engagement with Data

 While there is indeed no perfect model, I do believe that there is data that will help us to continue driving engagement with employees.
 The question is where do we find this data and then how do we interpret the data in order to understand what it really takes to engage our employees?
 And, maybe most importantly, how do we allow information and data to impact our employees’ own engagement with others as well as with the organization?

-First, I’m going to take you through a brief journey of an Employee Engagement Life Cycle that is key to capturing the data you need in order to be able to understand and to drive an employee engagement model.
+First, I’m going to take you through a brief journey of an Employee Engagement Life Cycle that is key to capturing the data you need in order to be able to understand and drive an employee engagement model.
 It will also help you understand how employees can self-manage some of this engagement with other individuals.

-If it’s just about us trying to drive engagement with employees and it’s not focused on developing a holistic cycle of communication, collaboration engagement and relationships, then we will never move to that next step that we all seek to achieve.
+If it’s just about us trying to drive engagement with employees and it’s not focused on developing a holistic cycle of communication, collaboration engagement, and relationships, then we will never move to that next step that we all seek to achieve.

 Recruiting & Onboarding